- Area of Study Cell Biology, Molecular Biology & Genetics

 What is your major and how did you choose it?

 I am majoring in Biology with specialization in cell biology, molecular biology, and genetics (CMG) and minoring in Public Health.
 The CMG specialization is actually one of the things that caught my attention when I first started looking into colleges!
 I had the opportunity to explore a lot of different biology courses in high school, and found that I was most drawn to the more micro processes and pathways that is cell and molecular biology.
 While taking a genetic engineering class, I discovered both my love for genetics, as well as my love for research.
 The CMG specialization is the perfect way for me to prepare for the career in research I am seeking.

 What is your favorite Biology course?

-What kind of research have you done?
+What kinds of research do you do?

-What extra-curricular activities are you involved in?
+What extracurricular activities do you participate in?

 What are your post-graduation plans?

 After graduation, I am planning on pursing a MD/PhD and going into clinical research.
 I am interested in exploring the intersection of public health and cell and molecular medicine.